What Happens to Excess Proceeds From a Foreclosure Sale

 Because you don't know whether a foreclosure sale will generate surplus funds, it's a good idea to track the foreclosure process as it goes along.
 Take note of the foreclosure sale date, which will be in the foreclosure documents you receive.

-After the auction, contact the trustee or officer that sold the property.
+After the auction, contact the trustee or officer who sold the property.
 This information, including the trustee or officer's name and phone number, should also be in the paperwork you received during the foreclosure and in your local newspaper's legal section where the sale notice was published.
 Call your loan servicer if you can't figure out who conducted the sale or how to contact that person.

 Then, ask the trustee or officer if the auction resulted in excess proceeds.